H2020LIGHTest/PumpkinSeedOilDemo/tpat/README.md

 - Undo should be working but not fully tested, so do not exagerate with it, better redo the step manually ;)
 - simplest way to restore prepaired saves, is to simply git revert the files in folder 'saves'.
 - If you decide to build a long policy in NL, make sure you always resize the statement (sometimes the dragfield collapses)

-Best of the luck for the presentation,
-Lukas